-Allocation of intermediate housing:
+Allocation of intermediate housing for rent:

-Intermediate homes will be allocated to eligible households registered with the council's Intermediate Housing Service in line with its priorities.
-The council's Intermediate Housing Service may set out income caps and its own eligibility criteria for intermediate housing products.
+New intermediate homes will be allocated to eligible households registered with the council's Intermediate Housing Service in line with its priorities - households with a demonstrated connection to Westminster and Key Workers will continue to be prioritised.
+To ensure the council is meeting evolving housing needs, the council's Intermediate Housing Service may regularly update the eligibility criteria for intermediate housing products.